Amanda Rollins: Character within SVU

-In "Service", it is revealed that she dislikes escorts, to the point of suggesting that an escort rape victim brought the assault on herself.
+In "Service", it is revealed that Rollins dislikes escorts, to the point of suggesting that an escort rape victim brought the assault on herself.
 The victim shows up at the station to complain that the investigation is hurting her business, and Rollins gives her $300 out of disgust; insulted, the victim throws the money in Rollins' face.
 Eventually, however, Rollins comes to see the victim as a human being and is instrumental in bringing her rapist to justice.
 While having dinner with the victim to apologize for her behavior, Rollins admits that her prejudice against escorts stems from a former boyfriend cheating on her with one.

 In "The Book of Esther", she uses deadly force during a hostage situation with a religious cult.
 Afterward, she finds out that she fired the shot that killed one of the cult members, a young woman she had tried to save from her abusive father, the patriarch of the cult.
 She is wracked with guilt, but finds some comfort in going to church.

 In "Man Up", she reveals to Benson that she is pregnant with her second child.
-Also, she meets up with Dr. Al Pollack (George Newbern), her ex-boyfriend, for a lunch date and prepares to tell him about her pregnancy, but bolts out when she sees him flirting with a waitress and becomes unsure of balancing her second pregnancy with raising Jesse and with her work at SVU.
+Also, she meets up with Dr. Al Pollack (George Newbern), her ex-boyfriend, for a lunch date and prepares to tell him about her pregnancy, but she bolts out when she sees him flirting with a waitress and becomes unsure of balancing her second pregnancy with raising Jesse and with her work at SVU.
 In "Zero Tolerance", she considers getting back together with Pollack and tells him she is pregnant.
 When she is stunned by his reaction offering to pay for her abortion, after bonding with a girl who is separated from her mother and would like another sibling, she later decides to keep the baby, telling Pollack she does not need anything from him.
 After Pollack apologizes for his insensitive comments, Rollins decides to give him another chance.
 He eventually asks her to move in with him at his apartment.
 She contemplates the situation, seeing as there is barely enough room for her and Jesse in her own apartment, yet is unsure of her own feelings for Pollack.
-After Carisi tells her to do what she feels is best for herself and her children, however, she agrees to move in with Pollack.
+After Carisi tells her to do what she feels is best for herself and her children, she agrees to move in with Pollack.
 She gives birth to a girl she names Billie in "A Story of More Woe"; Pollack proposes to her while she is in labor, but she rejects his proposal and breaks up with him, admitting that she does not love him.